benhall847/Space_Shooter/README.md

 - Using your terminal, cd into the directory of Space_Shooter.

-- type this into the terminal to run Space_Shooter.
+- Type this into the terminal to run Space_Shooter.
 >python Space_Shooter.py